TonyShekhawat/xp/README.md

-# A simple oxmysql XP system for QBCore
+# A simple XP system for QBCore

 ## Setup